10. Representing Marginal Valuation#

 As in the discrete-time example, we want to represent

-as an expected discounted value of a marginal impulse responses of future \(X_t\) to a marginal change of the \(i^{th}\) coordinate of \(x.\)
+as an expected discounted value of a marginal impulse response of future \(X_t\) to a marginal change of the \(i^{th}\) coordinate of \(x.\)

 as established in the Appendix.
 Given that the equation to be solved involves both \(\lambda\) and \(x\), this equation uses the diffusion dynamics for the joint process \((X,\Lambda)\).